-Core Web Vitals measure and evaluate three aspects of a webpage – loading, interactivity, and visual stability.
+CWV measure and evaluate three aspects of web pages – loading, interactivity, and visual stability.

+The first Core Web Vital is LCP (Largest Contentful Paint).
 The LCP metric is used to measure the time it takes for the largest image or text block within a default viewport to become visible from the moment a page starts loading.
-Current Google’s benchmark for LCP stands at under 2.5 s.
+Current Google’s benchmark for Largest Contentful Paint stands at under 2.5 s.

-The FID metric evaluates page responsiveness and measures the time it takes for a page to react to the user's first action (click, tap, or keypress).
-A good FID is considered to be anything less than 100 ms.
+Google's second Core Web Vital is FID (or First Input Delay).
+The FID metric evaluates page responsiveness and measures the time it takes for a page to react to the user input (click, tap, or keypress).
+A good First Input Delay is considered to be anything less than 100 ms.

 Last but not least, the CLS metric measures the visual stability of a page.
-If a webpage has any elements that are unstable while the page loads, there’s going to be a poor CLS score.
-A good CLS score should be equal to or less than 0.1.
+If web pages have any elements that are unstable while the page loads, there’s going to be a poor CLS score.
+A good Cumulative Layout Shift score should be equal to or less than 0.1.

-If you read a few case studies on Core Web Vitals, you’ll eventually find that there’s lots of contradictory information as to how much a good CWV score correlates with organic impressions and clicks.
+If you read any random Core Web Vitals case study, you’ll eventually find that there’s lots of contradictory information as to how much a good CWV score correlates with organic impressions and clicks.

-I’ve purposely put this section right at the beginning of the study so to showcase how the optimization of Core Web Vitals worked for us, and why we made it one of our top priorities for the coming year.
+I’ve purposely put this section right at the beginning of the study so to showcase how the optimization of CWV worked for us, and why we made it one of our top priorities for the coming year.

 Link-assistant.com is a relatively old website with tons of pages.
-Expectedly, the major part of these pages used to have all kinds of performance issues.
-All of them were flying under our radar up until June 2021 when we experienced a significant drop in organic clicks.
+Expectedly, the major part of them used to have all kinds of page performance issues.
+All these issues were flying under our radar up until June 2021 when we experienced a significant drop in organic clicks.